fram-x/assert-ts/README.md

   // Throws error if findAccount returns undefined const fromAccount = assert(findAccount(fromId), "From account does not exist", { fromId});

-  // Typescript type guards: when a non-null/undefined assertion succeeds,
+  // Type restriction: when a non-null/undefined assertion succeeds,
   // type is restricted, e.g. to Account.
 Hence, no need for further testing of undefined/null fromAccount.amount -= amount;